utdevnp/MetaScope/readme.md

 **MetaScope** is an intuitive tool for analyzing website meta tags, including SEO, social media, and verification tags.
 It highlights missing or mismatched tags and presents results in a clean, user-friendly format, making it easy to optimize your site for search engines and social sharing.

 ## Story Behind the Creation
-I am a web developer who has worked on various types of websites.
-In the past, one of the crucial tasks I often faced was managing basic SEO implementation in websites.
+One of the crucial tasks I often faced was managing basic SEO implementation in websites.
 Many times, clients asked me to check the meta tags in their websites (new or existing).
 Initially, I manually checked each tag line by line in the code, which was tedious and time-consuming.
 Over time, I realized the need for a tool that could check basic tags all at once.
 This past experience inspired me to create **MetaScope**, a tool to streamline the process and make meta tag analysis quick and efficient.

 ## Features
 - Analyze SEO meta tags for completeness and accuracy.